 - Apartments will be assigned temporarily for the month of orientation randomly.
 Final housing assignments will be determined after schools are assigned to ETAs.

-- Schools will be assigned towards the end of August.
-They will be assigned according to a preference sheet completed by ETAs.
+- ETAs will visit local elementary schools, which will be assigned by the end of the month.
+Placements will be made according to a preference sheet completed by ETAs.

 What does life as an ETA in Taiwan generally look like?

 While lifestyles will vary based on the different regional placements, the following are basic guidelines for what to expect as an ETA in Taiwan.